sdsmnc221/basic-react-native-unity/README.md

 - Open the project in **Unity 2019.3+**.

-### Import react-native-unity-view into the project
+### Import react-native-unity-view into the Unity Project

 - Download my [**react-native-unity-view-bridge package**](/resources/react-native-unity-view-bridge.unitypackage) (which already includes all of the scripts from [asmadsen](https://github.com/asmadsen/react-native-unity-view) and [f111fei](https://github.com/f111fei/react-native-unity-view)).